+In our Traditional services, we offer the best of the Anglican choral tradition, with music led by the organ and the Incarnation Choir.
 Music brings a new dimension to Christian worship, and the Scriptures offer many examples of the use of music to love and worship our Lord.
 Sacred music, in particular, has a unique ability to thin the veil between Earth and Heaven.
 By offering musical liturgies, it is our goal to give our best to God and to “worship the Lord in the beauty of holiness.”
 (Psalm 96:9)

-The Incarnation Choir sings for the 9 am and 11:15 am traditional services each Sunday, as well as 5 pm Choral Evensong during the academic year (September through May).
+The Incarnation Choir sings for the 9 am and 11:15 am traditional services each Sunday, as well as 4 pm Choral Evensong during the academic year (September through May).

 The Incarnation Choir, comprised of 10 professional singers and 30 volunteers, maintains a vigorous singing schedule, including more than 125 choral services per year, as well as concerts and special events.

 The choir’s repertoire spans nearly 1000 years, ranging from Gregorian chant to 21st-century music.
 Their discography includes seven compact discs, the latest of which is a recording of Lessons & Carols as broadcast on Public Radio International.
 During the parish’s centennial year, the choir commissioned and premiered compositions by Joel Martinson, Hans-Dieter Karras and Francis Jackson.

 The Incarnation Choir has toured extensively in the United Kingdom including residencies at St. George’s Chapel, Windsor, and Westminster Abbey.
 In the summer of 2014, they made their first tour to Washington D.C. and New York which included a week-long residency at Washington National Cathedral and services at St. Thomas, Fifth Avenue and the Cathedral of St. John the Divine.